 Most people over a certain age will remember connecting their computer to the CRT or LCD monitor via a multi-core cable usually with ferrites on either ends or both.
 This may have been for the un-intentional generated RF but was more likely used to help reduce the intentional signals in order to comply with the radiated emissions requirements for CE marking, FCC and the old C-Tick etc. These intentional signals included the Pixel Clock frequency of 25.175MHz for old monitors.
 Whilst using HDMI 1.0 a maximum pixel clock frequency of 165MHz was specified as per the standard.
 As HDMI advances and provides higher resolutions, the pixel clock frequency has been increased to cope with the increased required data.
 Now HDMI 1.3 has a maximum pixel clock frequency of 340MHz.
 With advancements and changes in the expected customer demand of products in particular to high resolutions, brings challenges to keep pace with the EMC aspect as well as the functional requirements of HDMI products.
 Radiated emissions in accordance with the most used standard for this type of equipment i.e. multimedia equipment is EN 55032.
 Or the other international/national variants such as IEC CISPR 32 AS/NZS CISPR 32 is required for all products falling within the scope of the standard.
 Within EN 55032 it requires Radiated Emissions measurements to be performed from 30MHz to 6GHz.
 The frequency range is based upon the highest fundamental frequency generated or used within the EUT or the highest frequency at which the EUT operates.
 This includes frequencies solely used within an integrated circuit.
 This basically means that for any product incorporating HDMI 1.0 or above it is most likely that the frequency range will be at least 30MHz to 2GHz.
 If not the entire EN 55032 frequency band (30MHz to 18GHz*).
-FCC Radiated emissions testing (FCC Part 15, Subpart B) is very similar however the frequency range is based up the fifth harmonic of the highest frequency if the highest frequency is above 1GHz.
+FCC Radiated emissions testing (FCC Part 15, Subpart B) is very similar however the frequency range is based on the fifth harmonic of the highest frequency if the highest frequency is above 1GHz.

 *Satellite receivers may require testing over the frequency range of 30MHz to 18GHz.

-Filtering (common mode filters)
+Filtering (common-mode filters)

 In addition to following common EMC design principles and practices with regards to EMI mitigation and good EMC practices such as controlling the EMI source as close as possible to the source and also filtering at the port entry/exit.
-Please refer to the links below for a very good application notes and additional information regarding filtering for HDMI emissions.
+Please refer to the links below for very good application notes and additional information regarding filtering for HDMI emissions.
 There are other key aspects that may help with achieving EMC compliance.

 Document in the test report the cable used and recommend in the products user manual either using that specific cable or an equivalent cable in order to maintain EMC compliance.

-If the enclosure, not a good Faraday box at over the frequency range of the emissions this may need to be looked at.
+If the enclosure, not a good Faraday box over the frequency range of the emissions this may need to be looked at.
 A full metal enclosure with a good earthing arrangement has real benefits.
 Firstly the obvious one is that PCB and internal cable radiation will be limited.
 The only limitation is the shielding effectiveness of the enclosure and the port filtering.
 The other key benefit is a good bonding for the connectors and thus also a good bonding for the cable shield.